Loading...

 Scientific research activity

-The scientific research activity of the workplace of Histology and Embryology is for a long time focused on the study of the structure and ultrastructure of selected tissues and organs of animals that have been exposed to various physical or chemical environmental risk factors.
-In the recent period, scientific research activity focuses on clarifying the influence of non-ionizing electromagnetic radiation applied during prenatal development on selected organs and tissues of adult and juvenile rats as well as organs and tissues of chicken embryos.
-Research is carried out through conventional histopathological examination methods using light and transmission electron microscopes as well as through modern histochemical and immunohistochemical examination methods.
-The scientific and research activity of the workplace is currently carried out in cooperation with the Department of Theoretical and Industrial Electrical Engineering, Faculty of Electrical Engineering and Informatics, Technical University in Košice
+The scientific research activities of the Workplace of Histology and Embryology have long been focused on the study of the structure and ultrastructure of selected tissues and organs of animals that have been exposed to various physical or chemical environmental risk factors.
+Recently, the scientific research activity has focused on clarifying the impact of non-ionizing electromagnetic radiation applied during prenatal development on selected organs and tissues of adult and juvenile rats, as well as organs and tissues of chicken embryos.
+The research is carried out using conventional histopathological examination methods, including the use of light and transmission electron microscopy, as well as modern histochemical and immunohistochemical examination methods.
+The Scientific research activities of the workplace are currently being conducted in cooperation with the Department of Theoretical and Industrial Electrical Engineering of the Faculty of Electrical Engineering and Informatics of the Technical University in Košice.

-• study of the activity of muscle myogenic stem cells and modulation of microflora in intestinal tract of poultry
+• the study of the activity of muscle myogenic stem cells and the microflora of poultry intestinal tract

-• application of functional 3D model of chicken intestine on study of new lactobacillus isolates during infection by important zoonotic alimetary infections
+• the use of a functional 3D model of the chicken intestine to study the effect of new Lactobacillus isolates during infection caused by the agents of significant zoonotic alimentary infections

-• impact of modulated intestinal microbiota by probiotic bacteria on stimulation of myogenic stem cell activity
+• the impact of modulation of the intestinal microbiota on probiotic bacteria on the stimulation of myogenic stem cells activity in poultry

-• biological active substances of bee brood on support of metabolic processess and immunity reactions in animals
+• biologically active substances of drone embryo to support metabolic processes and immune response in animals

-The institute also performs diagnostic autopsies (necropsies) and histopathological and cytological diagnostics for veterinary workplaces from all over Slovakia
+The department also performs diagnostic autopsies and histopathological diagnostics for veterinary workplaces from all over Slovakia.

 Projects